Myint Myint Khin

 Sithu Myint Myint Khin (မြင့်မြင့်ခင်, /my/; nicknamed Baby; born Khin Kyi (/my/) born 13 August 1934) is a five-time Myanmar Academy Award and Myanmar Academy Award (Lifetime Achievement Award - Everlasting Outstanding Honorary Award) winning Burmese film actress who is considered one of the most talented actors of Burmese cinema.
-She is also the mother of well-known singer and actress May Sweet.
+Her daughter is singer and actress May Sweet.

 Biography

 Myint Myint Khin was born Khin Kyi to Daw Saw Kyi and U Po Min, in Thanlyin in 1934, during the waning days of the British colonial era in Myanmar.
 Her father, also known as E.A.
 Fairmen, was an Englishman from India.
 Myint Myint Khin's English name is Rita Fairmen.
 She attended a Yangon convent school up to seventh standard.
 She made her film debut in 1949 with Maya Shin.
-Not only was she one of the main leading actresses in the 1950s, Myint Myint Khin went on to win multiple (five) Burmese Academy Awards in her nearly five-decade-long career—a feat still unmatched among Burmese actresses.
+She was one of the main leading actresses in the 1950s, and won five Burmese Academy Awards in her nearly five-decade-long career.

-In her heyday in the 1950s, Myint Myint Khin also dabbled into a singing career and achieved moderate success.
-Her most famous hit, Naban Hsan, does remain a Burmese standard, having been covered numerous times by later singers, most famously by her singer daughter May Sweet.
+In the 1950s, Myint Myint Khin also achieved moderate success as a singer.
+Her most famous hit, Naban Hsan, remains a Burmese standard, having been covered by later singers, including her singer daughter May Sweet.

 Personal life

 Myint Myint Khin has retired from the film industry and lives in Yangon.
 She has five daughters.
 Her husband Khin Maung Nyunt died in February 2010.
+They had five children.